kunalsuri/european-genai-hub/README.md

 ## 🤝 Contributing

-We welcome contributions to expand and improve the EU GenAI Hub:
+We welcome contributions to expand and improve the European GenAI Hub:

 1. **Improvements**: Enhance functionality or design
 2. **Add Institution**: Submit new research institutions